 We are in King Street, Rothesay, by the castle.
-Our Pastor is Rev. Ron Rye.
+It is with great sadness that we have just said farewell to our pastor, Rev. Ron Rye.

 Our Sunday Services are at 11am and 5.30pm.
 We meet for Prayer and Reflection on Wednesdays at 7.30pm.
 We have a Coffee Morning every Saturday from 10am to 12pm.

 All are welcome.
 No requirement.
 No obligation.
 Why not join us?

 Farewell to Rev. Ron Rye

 21st September was Ron’s last day as our Pastor.
 His morning sermon, passionate throughout, and sometimes emotional, completed Paul’s letter to the Philippians on a note of thanksgiving.
 In the evening, the church was packed for a praise service wishing him farewell.
 Favourite hymns were sung with gusto, Bill Lavender delivered an appreciation, and presentations were made to Ron and Steph.
 After the service, refreshments were enjoyed by all.